katielkrieger/bookshelf-app/Solo Project.md

 1. (Google books images and preview links are on http, but my heroku site is on https, so it's complaining about that.)
 2. Add tests for followers, following.
+3. Bug when looking at index page -- some of the books don't exist.

 ## Basic features